Council of the College of Chiropractors of Ontario

 - Meetings

-- • Council meets 6 times per year. o Executive: 6 meetings o Advertising: 3 meetings o Fitness to Practise: ~2 meetings o Inquiries, Complaints and Reports: 11 meetings o Quality Assurance: 6 meetings o Patient Relations: 5 meetings o Registration: 5 to 7 meetings o Discipline: 5 meetings (approx.) • A public appointee is usually assigned to up to 3 committees. • Preparation time per meeting is approximately 3 to 4 hrs. • In addition to in person meetings, there are teleconference call meetings.
-For example, the Registration Committee has regular teleconference calls to ensure registration applications are addressed promptly • all meetings are virtual, and there have been more Executive meetings because they are not properly constituted
+- • Council meets approximately 6 times per year plus strategic planning and educational and professional development sessions. o Executive: 6-7 meetings o Advertising: 1-3 meetings o Fitness to Practise: 1 meeting o Inquiries, Complaints and Reports: 11-13 meetings o Quality Assurance: 6-8 meetings o Patient Relations: 5-6 meetings o Registration: 8-10 meetings o Discipline: 1-25 meetings, hearings as necessary • A public appointee is usually assigned to up to 3 committees. • Preparation time per meeting is approximately 3 to 4 hours, although this may vary depending on the committee (e.g., Inquiries, Complaints and Reports typically has more preparation). • Committee meetings are typically held via virtual platform (e.g., Zoom, Teams), or hybrid format. • Council meetings are typically in person and/or hybrid format, unless COVID-19 restrictions result in virtual meetings.

 Appointments & Vacancies